HVHproject/atomcrud_api/README.md

 - Six **system columns** (`id`, `title`, `content`, `date_created`, `date_modified`, `hidden`) cannot be deleted, renamed, moved, or retyped.
 - All user-defined columns must declare a valid type (see column types above).
 - Tags require registration before being assigned to rows.
+- Custom columns can define regex validation rules using the rule endpoint.
 - Rich text is stored as plain strings and must be formatted and handled on the frontend.